fabquenneville/scripts-fabq/README.md

 - **notes/**: A collection of markdown files containing notes on various topics, including:

   - `brother.md`: Information about Brother printers on Linux.
+  - `btrfs.md`: Btrfs filesystem configuration and tips.
   - `chrome-driver.md`: Notes on ChromeDriver setup and usage on Linux.
+  - `debian packaging.md`: Debian packaging guidelines.
   - `dns.md`: DNS configuration and troubleshooting.
+  - `linux.md`: General Linux tips.
+  - `pdf.md`: PDF manipulation with Linux command line.
   - `pdftk.md`: PDF Toolkit usage.
+  - `pip packaging.md`: Packaging Python projects with pip.
   - `ssh.md`: Secure Shell (SSH) configuration and tips.
-  - `btrfs.md`: Btrfs filesystem configuration and tips.
-  - `debian packaging.md`: Debian packaging guidelines.
-  - `debian_setup_aptly.md`: Comprehensive guide for installing Aptly on Debian.
-  - `linux.md`: General Linux tips.
-  - `pip packaging.md`: Packaging Python projects with pip.

 - **pages/other/**: Templates for other pages, such as the homepage of my Debian package repository.
 These are provided as inspiration and should not be used as-is.